 The development begins with the TOE's specification.
 All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements.

 Reticles and photomasks are generated from the verified IC database.
-The reticles and photomasks are then shipped securely to the wafer fab processing facilities.
+The reticles and photomasks are then shipped in a secure manner to the wafer fab processing facilities.

 2.3.2 TOE Production Environment